bigtreetech/docs/docs/Octopus MAX EZ.md

 There are two methods for power loss recovery

-1. No extra module needed, the motherboard will write current print status to the SD card after every layer is printed, which shortens the life of the SD card severely.
+1. No extra module needed, the motherboard will write current print status to the SD card after every layer is printed (shortens SD card life).

     <img src=img/Octopus_MAX_EZ/Octopus_MAX_EZ_Software15.png width="450"/>